- Uptown Community Profile Home

 - March 23, 2011 Agenda (PDF)

 A preliminary height analysis was formulated in order to see if existing community plan densities could be achieved with alternative maximum building height limits.
-This information is preliminary and the City welcomes any input from the pubic as well as the architecture and developer community, on how to refine the assumptions and methodology used.
+This information is preliminary and the City welcomes any input from the public as well as the architecture and developer community, on how to refine the assumptions and methodology used.

 Conceptual ideas for the Normal Street Median in Hillcrest can be found at the following link.
 These images represent a potential vision and are not plans for construction.